aiven/aiven-operator/docs/docs/resources/postgresql.md

 You can now connect to the PostgreSQL instance using the credentials generated above, and the host information from the `pg-connection` Secret.

-## Creating a PostgreSQL connection pool
+## Create a PostgreSQL connection pool

 Connection pooling allows you to maintain very large numbers of connections to a database while minimizing the consumption of server resources.
 For more